Honolulu Board of REALTORS® Good Neighbor Awards Program

 - The non-profit organizations/charities to be awarded the grant must be a registered Hawai'i 501(c)(3) in good standing to be eligible.

-- Nominee should be able to document the results of their individual involvement through testimonials and/or published reports from the organization they served or the people they helped.
+- Nominees should be able to document the results of their individual involvement through testimonials and/or published reports from the organization they served or the people they helped.

 About Scoring and Judging